Ethra8/english-grows/README.md

 ### MARKETING STRATEGIES
 #### SUBSCRIPTION to NEWSLETTER
-All the functionalities described below reñlated to marketing have been tested, and work as expected.
+All the functionalities described below reñlated to marketing have been tested, and work as expected, summing up to num.
+1 story, which allows users to chceck social media profile at FB, as part of the marketing techniques.
 Please refer to the video below num.
 29 which includes the three features testing:
 - [X] 27. **create editable email templates for the newsletter or emailing campaigns (Marketing campaigns).**
 - [X] 28. **send marketing campaigns to subscribed users.**
 - [X] 29. **send a newsletter to users that are subscribed.**